Ergodicity probes: using time-fluctuations to measure the Hilbert space dimension: Setup and main results

+(i) We consider the random matrix model with an homogeneous coupling matrix $V$, and calculate $\delta^2_O(\infty)$ by extending the formalism developed in \cite{Nation2018, Nation2019} to mixed states (see Section \ref{sec:FDT_RMT}).
+To carry out this calculation we assume a constant DOS, $D(E) = 1/\omega_0$, with $\omega_0$ the mean energy separation.

+This calculation allows us to predict an exponential decay for a probe observable of the form:

-where $O_{\textrm{DE}}$ is the diagonal ensemble of the observable $O$, which we find to be equal to the long-time average of $O$ as required.
-We derive Eq. \eqref{eq:TDepfin} in the supplemental material.
+where $O_{\textrm{DE}}$ is the diagonal ensemble of the observable $O$, which we find to be equal to the long-time average of $O$ as required, and $\langle O(t) \rangle_0$ refers to the free evolution of the observable $O$ under the Hamiltonian $H_0$.
+This result is derived in Section \ref{sec:Time_dep}.
 This is analogous to the result in Reference \cite{Nation2019} for pure-states.
 We note that the same Equation has similarly been obtained in Ref. \cite{Dabelow2019}, which allows also for the perturbation matrix $V$ to be inhomogeneous.
 In the specific case of interest here, Eq. \eqref{eq:TDepfin} becomes,